Datadog Inc. (DDOG) Reveals an Earnings Mystery

 Truist gave a rating of “Buy” to DDOG, setting the target price at $120 in the report published on January 20th of the current year.

-Volatility was left at 4.99%, however, over the last 30 days, the volatility rate increased by 4.01%, as shares surge +21.75% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -16.89% lower at present.
+Volatility was left at 4.80%, however, over the last 30 days, the volatility rate increased by 4.33%, as shares sank -3.69% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -23.68% lower at present.

-During the last 5 trading sessions, DDOG rose by +11.72%, which changed the moving average for the period of 200-days by -2.71% in comparison to the 20-day moving average, which settled at $88.26.
-In addition, Datadog Inc. saw -4.71% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DDOG fell by -13.93%, which changed the moving average for the period of 200-days by -6.03% in comparison to the 20-day moving average, which settled at $89.02.
+In addition, Datadog Inc. saw -18.56% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DDOG starting from Agarwal Amit, who sale 15,700 shares at the price of $84.64 back on Apr 21.
-After this action, Agarwal Amit now owns 0 shares of Datadog Inc., valued at $1,328,869 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DDOG starting from OBSTLER DAVID M, who sale 15,000 shares at the price of $92.30 back on Apr 28.
+After this action, OBSTLER DAVID M now owns 75,000 shares of Datadog Inc., valued at $1,384,560 using the latest closing price.

 Stock Fundamentals for DDOG